-Virginia Bluebells is a spring flowering native erect perennial grows up to 2 feet high on hairless fleshy stems that sometimes branch.
+Virginia Bluebells is a spring flowering native erect perennial that grows up to 2 feet high on hairless fleshy stems that sometimes branch.
 Stems are quite succulent and partly hollow.

 Leaves: The elliptical or egg shaped alternate leaves can have a bluish appearance, have rounded tips, are without hair and the uppers are usually stalkless while the lower leaves can be quite large up to 3 x 6 inches and may taper to a short winged stalk.
 Margins are smooth, there is a pinnate vein pattern and the leaves have an overall soft floppy appearance.